22 days ago - economy-and-finance

 By Marcos Sami

-It is no surprise to anyone the key role that the U.S. dollar plays in the Argentine economy, and especially in the mind of the Argentine citizen.
-The latter is constantly aware of the exchange rate of the North American currency, and this happens for a simple reason: Argentina is a bimonetary economy, "de facto dollarized".
+It is no surprise to anyone the key role that the US dollar plays in the Argentine economy, and especially in the mind of the Argentine citizen.
+The latter is constantly attentive to the quotation of the North American currency, and this happens for a simple reason: Argentina is a bimonetary economy, “de facto dollarized”.

-Recent —and not so recent— Argentine economic history shows that, except for brief periods of stability, the Argentine peso does not adequately fulfill two of those three functions.
+Recent— and not so recent— Argentine economic history demonstrates that, except for brief periods of stability, the Argentine peso does not adequately fulfill two of those three functions.
 In particular, it fails as a store of value and as a unit of account.
-On the contrary, the only function it partially maintains is that of medium of exchange, and that only because the State imposes its use as legal tender, that is, mandatory acceptance in internal transactions, making it difficult to transact with other currencies.
+On the contrary, the only function it partially maintains is that of medium of exchange, and that only because the State imposes its use as legal tender, that is, mandatory acceptance in internal transactions, making the transactional use of other currencies difficult.

-If we analyze the Argentine peso’s ability to store value and therefore generate trust among residents and non-residents, it becomes evident why economic agents flee from that currency.
+When we analyze the capacity of the Argentine peso to store value and thus generate trust among residents and non-residents, it becomes evident why economic agents flee from this currency.
 When trying to evaluate its performance, a first problem arises: the lack of reliable measurements and statistics regarding inflation during the period 2007–2016.

-During those years, the National Institute of Statistics and Censuses (INDEC) was intervened by the Executive Power, which incorporated officials from the Ministry of Economy into the organization.
-This not only removed its technical autonomy, giving the government the ability to adulterate methodologies and data, but it also eliminated for a decade the capacity of economic agents to analyze reliable statistics on activity, employment, poverty, and prices.
-In other words, the economic system completely lost its compass and, therefore, its direction.
+In those years, the National Institute of Statistics and Censuses (INDEC) was intervened by the Executive Power, which incorporated officials from the Ministry of Economy into the agency.
+This not only stripped it of technical autonomy, granting the government the ability to adulterate methodologies and data, but also eliminated for a decade the capacity of economic agents to analyze reliable statistics on activity, employment, poverty, and prices.
+In other words, the economic system completely lost its compass and, therefore, its course.

-Falsifying statistics is never without cost, especially in terms of credibility and reputation.
-Measuring the price level is one of the pillars of any modern economy, as it serves as the key reference for:
+Falsifying statistics is never free, especially in terms of credibility and reputation.
+Measuring the price level is one of the pillars of any modern economy, as it serves as a key reference for:

 • -the measurement of poverty and purchasing power,

-Savings are the fuel needed for investment, and the latter is the engine of investment-led growth in all countries around the world.
-It is investment that drives productivity increases, generates new jobs, and better wages.
+Savings are the fuel that investment needs, and the latter is the engine of investment-led growth in all countries of the world.
+It is investment that drives increases in productivity, generates new jobs, and better wages.

-For this virtuous growth process to materialize, a stable macroeconomic environment that provides trust and predictability is essential.
-Only then is it possible to accurately estimate the costs and returns of an investment, based on key statistics such as the cost of capital and the real interest rate.
-Capital always flows where it obtains the best risk-adjusted return, and the Argentine context from 2003 to today has only increased the insecurity and skepticism of investors, generating a lack of credit and abysmal rates, both for the sovereign and for private entities.
+For that virtuous growth process to materialize, a stable macroeconomic environment that provides trust and predictability is essential.
+Only then is it possible to accurately estimate the costs and returns of an investment, based on key statistics like the cost of capital and the real interest rate.
+Capital always moves where it gets the best risk-adjusted return, and the Argentine context from 2003 to today has only increased the insecurity and skepticism of investors, generating a lack of credit and abysmal rates, both for the sovereign and for private entities.

-It should not be surprising, then, that the Argentine economy, lacking stability and credibility, is deeply undercapitalized, with a per capita product stagnating since 2011.
-Without reliable prices or data, an economy ceases to allocate resources efficiently and destroys trust: the scarcest input of the Argentine economy.
+It should not be surprising, then, that the Argentine economy, lacking stability and credibility, is deeply undercapitalized, with per capita product stagnant since 2011.
+Without reliable prices or data, an economy stops allocating resources efficiently and destroys trust: the most scarce input in the Argentine economy.

-In all of this, it is worth recalling the fundamental role of prices as mechanisms for intertemporal coordination and information transmission among economic actors, responsible for efficiently allocating scarce resources in any market economy that aspires to be successful.
-Except during stabilization plans that use nominal anchors, there is consensus in the literature on the importance of allowing prices to be expressed freely.
+To all this, it is worth recalling the fundamental role of prices as mechanisms for intertemporal coordination and transmission of information among economic actors, responsible for efficiently allocating scarce resources in any market economy aspiring to be successful.
+Except during stabilization plans that use nominal anchors, there is consensus in the literature on the importance of allowing prices to express freely.

-If we move past this dark phase and take the period January 2017–September 2025, that is, from the normalization of INDEC to the present, the accumulated inflation measured by the Consumer Price Index (CPI) reached approximately 9,280% (INDEC, general CPI level, base 2016=100).
-This unmistakably shows the patrimonial destruction that a person or company would have faced if they had maintained a liquid position in pesos in their assets.
+If we leave behind this dark phase and take the period January 2017–September 2025, that is, from the normalization of INDEC to the present, the accumulated inflation measured by the Consumer Price Index (CPI) has reached approximately 9,280% (INDEC, general CPI, base 2016=100).
+This unequivocally shows the asset destruction that a person or company that maintained a liquid position in pesos would have suffered.

-In the face of such a loss of purchasing power, the rational response of economic agents was to take refuge in a currency that preserved its value: the U.S. dollar.
+In the face of such a loss of purchasing power, the rational response of economic agents was to take refuge in a currency that preserved its value: the US dollar.
 Here emerges the central phenomenon of the Argentine economy, which differentiates it from other emerging economies: bimonetarism.
-The dollar, which in other parts of the world is used merely for foreign trade transactions, came to fulfill the functions that the peso left vacant.
-The prices of durable goods, real estate, and rents are measured in dollars, a phenomenon that does not occur in other developing economies in the region.
+The dollar, which in other parts of the world is merely used for foreign trade operations, has come to fulfill the functions that the peso left vacant.
+The prices of durable goods, real estate, and rents are measured in dollars, a phenomenon not seen in other developing economies in the region.

-This process is not the response to a cultural preference, as is often claimed, but rather a rational reaction to years of crisis and macroeconomic destabilization.
-The root of this problem lies in one of the most persistent ills of the Argentine economy: the recurrent fiscal deficit and its financing through monetary issuance.
-This phenomenon, typical of a fiscal dominance regime, completely destroys the currency.
-Even when there was no direct issuance —as during the convertibility— financing through debt in international markets or with multilateral organizations led the debt stock to an unsustainable trajectory, lacking a plan to generate the necessary repayment capacity to meet such commitments, arriving in 2001 with a fiscal financial deficit of 3.2 percentage points of the product and with an upward trend.
+This process is not a response to a cultural preference, as is often claimed, but a rational reaction to years of crisis and macroeconomic destabilization.
+The root of this problem lies in one of the most persistent ills of the Argentine economy: the recurring fiscal deficit and its financing through money issuance.
+This phenomenon, typical of a regime of fiscal dominance, completely destroys the currency.
+Even when there was no direct issuance— as during the convertibility— the financing via debt in international markets or with multilateral organizations led the stock of debt to an unsustainable trajectory, lacking a plan to generate the necessary payment capacity to meet such commitments, reaching 2001 with a financial fiscal deficit of 3.2 points of the product and with an upward trend.

 This dual structure generates profound consequences:

-• -Weakens monetary policy: the Central Bank issues a currency that no one wants, which everyone disposes of as soon as they receive it.
+• -Weakens monetary policy: the Central Bank issues a currency that nobody wants, which everyone disposes of as soon as they receive it.

-• -Weakens the financial system: purchased dollars are not channeled toward local productive credit, as they remain outside the system due to fear, mistrust, and regulatory restrictions.
+• -Weakens the financial system: the purchased dollars do not channel into local productive credit, as they remain outside the system due to fear, distrust, and regulatory restrictions.

-• -Increases macroeconomic vulnerability: any political or credibility shock immediately translates into demand for dollars, exchange rate pressure, and greater inflation.
+• -Increases macroeconomic vulnerability: any political or credibility shock is immediately translated into demand for dollars, exchange pressure, and higher inflation.

-Argentine bimonetarism is not a cultural or psychological phenomenon, but the logical result of decades of instability, chronic inflation, and institutional destruction.
-A national currency is not imposed by decree: it is earned with credibility.
-As long as the State does not manage to rebuild it —through fiscal and monetary discipline, macroeconomic stability, statistical transparency, and institutional development— Argentine society will continue to operate with two currencies.
+Argentine bimonetarism is not a cultural or psychological phenomenon but the logical result of decades of instability, chronic inflation, and institutional destruction.
+A national currency is not imposed by decree: it is earned through credibility.
+As long as the State does not manage to rebuild it—through fiscal and monetary discipline, macroeconomic stability, statistical transparency, and institutional development— the Argentine society will continue to operate with two currencies.

 The exchange rate as the dominant nominal variable